An abscess in the mouth is not the most pleasant thing to experience.

 What to do if I suspect I have a dental abscess?

-Book to visit your dentist as soon as is possible.
+You need not arrange an emergency appointment, but you should book to visit your dentist as soon as is possible.

 Explain when you ring or contact them that you feel it might well be an abscess and describe some symptoms.
 They should be able to book you in and see you fairly quickly.